- Career Quiz

-People make career changes for many different reasons including the desire to improve work conditions or work/life balance, external factors or simply being dissatisfied in a current role.
+People make career changes for many different reasons.
+These can include the desire to improve work conditions or work/life balance, external factors or simply being dissatisfied in a current role.

 If you are planning a career change it’s important to be clear what you are looking for.